qamarian-inc/amanda/README.md

 # Amanda

 Amanda is a framework for developing cloud applications.
 This framework is based on Golang's package "net/http"; in other words, it's an HTTP-based framework.
-This framework comes with components like logger, alert raiser (a component that helps send 'distress notification' emails to the admin), and DBMS connection pool manager; in other words, all you possibly need to do, is to add new services.
+This framework comes with components like logger, alert raiser (a component that helps send 'distress notification' emails to the admin), and DBMS connection pool manager; in other words, all you possibly need to do, is to add more services.

+## Using Amanda

-Using this framework is as simple as downloading it, and adding more services to it.
+Using this framework is as simple as downloading its source code, and adding more services to it.

 > In case you don't understand what is meant by a service, a service is a function that serves an HTTP request.
 See shutdown\_Manager (in file cx\_Shutdown\_Manager.go), to see how services are designed.